Skip to content

 make testnet-up

-Services after startup
+Services available after startup:

 ServicePortURL